 What is a pumpkin?

-Pumpkins are part of the Cucurbitaceae or squash family and are large, round and vibrant orange with a slightly ribbed, tough yet smooth outer skin.
+Pumpkins are part of the cucurbitaceae or squash family, and are large, round and vibrant orange with a slightly ribbed, tough yet smooth outer skin.
 Inside the pumpkin are the seeds and flesh.
-When cooked, the whole pumpkin is edible – the skin, pulp and seeds – you just need to remove the stringy bits which hold the seeds in place.
+When cooked, the whole pumpkin is edible – the skin, pulp and seeds – you just need to remove the stringy bits that hold the seeds in place.

 Advertisement